 This non-residential Alpine Skills Training Course is held at Plas Y Brenin in Wales in May.
 We offer this additional course to help less experienced climbers learn the core skills of alpinism without committing the time and money to foreign travel.
 Emphasis is on moving together in rocky alpine terrain, glacial travel, prussiking, abseil safety and alpine area advice.
 There is time spent looking at guidebooks and maps to help the students with their trip planning.
-This year we offered 12 places, of of which 6 places were taken up.
+This year we offered 12 places, of of which 11 places were taken up.
 Those that did the course thoroughly enjoyed it and felt it boosted their confidence for future alpinism.
-We continue to feel it is a very worthwhile course though the uptake has been smaller than hoped for.
+We continue to feel it is a very worthwhile course.